akeneo/pim-helpcenter/content/updates/2020-10/4-Apply-Data-Quality-Insights-on-selected-attribute-groups.md

 ::: meta-data type="New" features="Data quality" available="mid-October" link-to-doc="../articles/.html"
 :::

-Tired of having recommendations to improve quality attributes that are not relevant for your end-customers?
-You can now turn-off the feature on selected attribute groups… and choose the ones for which no typos are allowed!
+Data Quality Insights evolves to help you better prioritize your data quality focus areas.
+You can now enable/disable the feature at the attribute group level.

 Find this fine-tuning in the attribute groups settings page. 😉